Why Choose Us for Gamma Knife® Radiosurgery?

 - Care navigation: A dedicated patient coordinator guides you through every phase of treatment.
 Your coordinator (and advocate) is your nurse so you receive consistent and trusted care.

-- High volume center: Kettering Medical Center (will be Kettering Health Main Campus) is the second largest Gamma Knife® center in Ohio.
+- High volume center: Kettering Health Main Campus (formerly Kettering Medical Center) is the second largest Gamma Knife® center in Ohio.
 Experienced trained professionals ensure safe patient outcomes.

 - Specialized expertise: A highly skilled team works with you to build your treatment plan step by step.
 Neurosurgeons, radiation oncologists, radiologists, physicists, and certified neuroscience nurses collaborate to ensure you receive the right care.